andrepbo/andrepbo.github.io/index.md

 ## About Me

-Software engineer with proven track record in leading technical projects and developing robust software solutions, with a primary focus on backend technologies.
-Expertise includes Node.js, REST APIs, cloud platforms, Microsoft Azure, AWS, microservices, and both relational and non-relational databases, among other skills.

-Skilled in utilizing modern technologies across various development frameworks and proficient in managing the system development lifecycle from conception to deployment.
-Adept at creating client-focused solutions using continuous delivery and agile methodologies.
+Software engineer and tech lead with deep expertise in backend development, cloud platforms, and system design.
+Proven track record in leading agile teams, mentoring engineers, and aligning technical execution with business strategy.
+Passionate about collaboration, knowledge sharing, and continuously improving workflows to drive impactful results.

 Holds a bachelor’s, master’s, and PhD in Computer Science, obtained in Brazil and Portugal (dual nationality).
 Fluent in English, acquired while living in England, with additional certifications that demonstrate in-depth knowledge of the technologies used daily.